yztulk/neural-style/README.md

 # Content and Style Layers
 The lower the layer numbers, the more closer it is to the image, anything past Relu4_4 to relu5_4 is pure abstract.
 See this http://i.imgur.com/b6ngkPt.jpg for pictures per layer.

+ReLU (Rectified Linear Units) Layers

+Lower layers contain channels that are activated by for example, lines in different directions, or when the entire convolutional kernel is one color, or any other basic pixel level shape.

+The next layer is activated by patterns in the activation of the lower layers.
+Here's where it starts getting harder to interpret what they actually detect.
+These channels respond to combinations of the more primitive things it's learned in the previous layer, like shapes or textures.

+The highest layers encode the most abstract and complex things (once again based on patterns in the activations of the previous layers).
+A certain combination of lines, textures, and shapes all in the same part of the image might always activate together when there's a dog in the picture.
+This could cause one of these higher channels to be a kind of 'dog indicator' which activates whenever there's a dog in the picture.
+However, if the network wasn't trained on squirrels (which also happen to be furry and have dog-like heads) it might also activate and falsely claim that the squirrel in the picture is a dog!